UU-Human-Evolution/1MB438/Lab_0.1.hidden_words.md

 Go back to the directory `exercise_1/directoryB/`.
 When listing its contents, you should see a Perl program.
 To find the next character, you need to execute the program.
 You can do this with the command `perl <program_name>` and the character should appear on your Terminal window.

 ### 1.4 Find out how big a file is
 Go now to `exercise_1/directoryC/`.
-To find the fourth character, you first need to find out how big the text file in the directory is.
+To find the fourth character, you first need to find out how big the `text_file.txt` in the directory is.
 This is done with the command `ls -l`.
 This will produce a long format list, where you can see the file size (in bytes), the file's owner, permissions to read and modify it, and the date/time of the last modification.
 To obtain the fourth character, execute the Perl program `file_size_check.pl` - the program will ask you to enter the size of the file.

 **HINT**: When typing names of directories or files, try typing the first three characters, and press `<TAB>`.
 Unix will try to guess what you are typing.
 ## 2 Edit text files